-Wipe down the handpiece with damp disposable cloth.
-A mild detergent is acceptable but make sure to run clean of all dirt, dust and bio-matter before sterilizing.
-If there is still some bio-burden left on the handpiece, clean under running water using brush.
-Flush water through handpiece for 30seconds in the operatory to clean out internal water line.
+Wipe down the handpiece with a damp disposable cloth.
+A mild detergent is acceptable but make sure to run clean of all dirt, dust, and bio-matter before sterilizing.
+If there is still some bio-burden left on the handpiece, clean under running water using a brush.
+Flush water through handpiece for 30seconds in the operatory to clean out the internal water line.

-Don’t immerse handpiece in water, chemical solution (disinfectant) or ultra sonic cleaner.
+Don’t immerse handpiece in water, a chemical solution (disinfectant) or ultrasonic cleaner.

 Dry the handpiece thoroughly using gauze, paper towel or air syringe.